BerriAI/litellm/docs/my-website/docs/tutorials/ab_test_llms.md

 }
 ```

-## 3. Complete Code
+## 👨‍💻 Complete Code

 ### a) For Local
-This is what our complete code looks like.
+If we're testing this in a script - this is what our complete code looks like.
 ```python
 from litellm import completion_with_split_tests import os